captam3rica/gitNotes/github-cheates.md

 -   Initialize a directory: `git init`

--   Add entire contents local directory: `$ git add .`
+-   Add entire contents of local directory: `$ git add .`

 -   Commit a change: `$ git commit -m "Some note about the commit"`